ccu-pllab/CCU_PLLAB_TestCaseGenerator/README.md

 <ol start = "3">
   <li>
-  Double-click the BoundedQueue project and open the View of the class diagram, or open any related specification file.
-Such as BoundedQueue.ocl or BoundedQueue.uml.
+  Double-click the GradeConverter project and open the View of the class diagram, or open any related specification file.
+Such as GradeConverter.ocl or GradeConverter.uml.
 Then press the test button installed by the tcgen plugin in the eclipse navigation bar, select the "Method level black box test case" option.
   </li>
 </ol>